 Replace “science is really hard” or “I was never good at math” with “I know it’s a tough problem, but we can figure it out together” or “You might be stuck right now, but that just means you’re learning.”
 Do math problems at the dinner table, or discuss science projects during long car rides.
 You are wonderful role models for your children, and maintaining positive STEM-talk in the house will go a long way towards helping your children to develop confidence and interest in the subjects.

-Girls in STEM scholarships
+Girls in STEM Scholarships

 1. The Science Ambassador Scholarship: This scholarship, created and awarded by the team behind Cards Against Humanity, fully funds up to four years of higher education in a STEM field.
 Applicants must create a short video explaining a science concept of their choosing.